-Then in 1889, a military coup led by Deodoro da Fonseca overthrew the monarchy and the country’s name was changed to the Republic of the United States of Brazil.
+In 1889, a military coup led by Deodoro da Fonseca overthrew the monarchy, and the country’s name was changed to the Republic of the United States of Brazil.

 This would change again in 1967 to the Federative Republic of Brazil.

 Back in the 1950’s, it was also decided to move the capital from Rio de Janeiro on the east coast, back into the interior as it was sparsely populated.
 They believed by moving it, it would help populate the area.